thesis/cent/README.md

 - `toJSON()` - Serialize to JSON with BigInt string conversion
 - `fromJSON(json)` - Deserialize from JSON
 - `average(rates[])` - Static method to average multiple rates
+- `fromPrice(price, options)` - Static method to create ExchangeRate from Price with configurable precision

 ### `PriceRange`